tainacan/tainacan-wiki/pt-br/settings-page.md

 # Settings Page

+> [!NOTE]
-?> _TODO_ Esta página está em Inglês.
+> Esta página está em Inglês.
 Se você puder, ajude-nos a traduzir para Português!

 The Plugin Settings Page was introduced in version `1.0.0` to offer users powerful configurations over the plugin's default behavior.
 If you are an Administrator or have the `manage_options` capability, you can access it via "Tainacan Admin" -> "Other" -> "Settings".
 Some of these options were already available previously via PHP constants that had to be defined in servers file such as `wp-config.php`.
 In this document will cover each of the available options by section.